 Rolston has created four photographic fine art projects that have led to a series of publications and exhibitions.

 Talking Heads: The Vent Haven Portraits, consisting of monumental portraits of ventriloquial figures housed in the Vent Haven Museum in Fort Mitchell, Kentucky, was Rolston’s first self-assigned photographic series.
-The work debuted at Diane Rosenstein Fine Art in Los Angeles, California, and has since traveled to venues in Miami and Berlin, among others.
+The work debuted at Diane Rosenstein Gallery in Los Angeles, California, and has since traveled to venues in Miami and Berlin, among others.
 Rolston’s third published monograph accompanied the exhibition.